John Lorne Campbell: Folklorist, naturalist, and Laird of Canna

 The Canadian Gaelic song recordings made in Nova Scotia by the Campbells were later transcribed into musical notation with the assistance of Irish traditional musician and collector Séamus Ennis and published in the volume, Songs Remembered in Exile: Traditional Gaelic Songs from Nova Scotia Recorded in Cape Breton and Antigonish County in 1937, with an Account of the Causes of the Highland Emigration, 1790–1835.

 During their visit, they also called at St. Francis Xavier University, where they met and befriended Fr.
-Moses Coady, a priest of the Roman Catholic Diocese of Antigonish and the founder of the Antigonish Movement.
+Moses Coady, a priest of the Catholic Diocese of Antigonish and the founder of the Antigonish Movement.
 Campbell was later to praise Fr.
 Coady's ideas and to suggest that similar activism be introduced to Scotland.

 In 1938 the couple bought the island of Canna, south of Skye, and went to live there in Canna House.
 He farmed the island for 40 years and made it a sanctuary for wildlife, while researching local history and folklore and also attempting to improve the prosperity of the local population.
 At the same time the Campbells continued to record a disappearing Gaelic heritage and to write and publish extensively about Highland culture, Scottish Gaelic literature, and life.
 Campbell was also the official insect migration recorder for Canna from 1938, and was at times able to get the help of more than one head lighthouse keeper from Hyskeir.